louisv123/NLP_Project/Project_1/README.md

 # NLP_Project
 Project_1 : Skip Gram computation

-The project aims at modeling Skip Gram  algorithm with negatie sampling method
+The project aims at modeling Skip Gram  algorithm with negative sampling method

 ## Run

 In `main.2.py` you have to :
 - Set the input text path, here our input text is `input-1000.txt`
 - Set the input stop word file path, here our stop word file is `stopwords.csv`
-- Set the path where you want to save you files
+- Set the path where you want to save your files

 ## Tune parameters